Blog > How to Calculate Office Space Utilization for Your Team

 Transitioning to a Flex Model

-For many companies, the most effective way to optimize utilization is to move away from the “one desk per employee” rule.
+The most effective way to optimize utilization is often to move away from the “one desk per employee” rule.
 By moving into a private office at a coworking platform, you can utilize a smaller dedicated footprint while leveraging common areas for your peak moments.
+This allows you to pay for a 5-person office even if you have 8 employees, knowing they won’t all be in at the exact same time.

 Implementing “Hot Desking” or Floating Memberships